yecril71pl/cpp-docs.pl-pl/docs/atl/reference/caxwindow-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Zwraca odwołanie do bieżącego `CAxWindow` obiektu.
+Zwraca odwołanie do bieżącego obiektu `CAxWindow`.

 ##  <a name="querycontrol"></a>CAxWindow::QueryControl